akankshapawar-01/30-DAYS-OF-SQL/Day20 Transactions and Concurrency Control/README.md

 # Day 20 - Transactions and Concurrency Control
+- Today, I Learned how transactions ensure data consistency and concurrency control in SQL using COMMIT, ROLLBACK, SAVEPOINT, locks, and isolation levels.
+---

 ### 🧐 What is a Transaction?
 - A transaction is a sequence of one or more SQL operations executed as a single unit of work.